url-kaist/TRAVEL/README.md

 1. Include two header files in your source. "tgs.hpp" & "aos.hpp"
 2. Initialize "travel::TravelGroundSeg<PointT>" and "travel::ObjectCluster<PointT>"
 3. Use the "setParams()" function in each class to set the parameters.
+4. Use "travel::TravelGroundSeg.estimateGround()" function for traversable ground segmentation
+5. Use "travel::ObjectCluster.segmentObjects()" function for above-ground object segmentation

 ## Aplications
 - Local terrain map.